ElhamTimory/Elham-Timory-AI-Portfolio/README.md

-## Lab 05 - Convolutional Neural Networks and Transfer Learning
+## Lab 05 – Chihuahua vs. Muffin CNN
 This lab focused on convolutional neural networks and image recognition.
 I learned how CNNs use filters to find important image features such as edges, shapes, colors, and textures.
 I also learned about transfer learning.
 Transfer learning allows us to use a model that was already trained on a large dataset and adjust it for a new task.